-DEX Series, Episode 1: Trade Execution Management
+DEX Series, Episode 1: Order Execution Management

 Image: On non-custodial trade execution - what has been done, what is proposed and how zero-knowldge API keys can make decentralized exchanges user-friendly.
 Roadmap image from Pexels.